By Ashrafuddin Pirzada

 Imran Khan, along with senior Afghan officials formally inaugurated the border post, though the expanded hours took effect earlier this month on a trial basis.

-Speaking on the occasion Imran Khan said that it was a great day for him being here at the Pak-Afghan border to open the border for Afghan citizens round the clock.
+Speaking on the occasion Imran Khan said that it was a great day for him to be here at the Pak-Afghan border to open the border for Afghan citizens around the clock.

 He said this was a historic day that will bring the citizens of both the brother countries closer.
 He said trade with Afghanistan jumped by 50 percent during the trial period of the 24/7 border opening,” Khan told a press conference after inaugurating the Integrated Transit Trade Management System at the border.

 The move comes just days after Pakistan summoned an Afghan diplomat to account for militants from Afghanistan firing on Pakistani troops at the border, resulting in four deaths.

 PM Khan said the 24/7 opening of the important border crossing would multiply trade and employment opportunities for the entire region.

 Afghan-Pakistani trade was worth $1.5 billion in 2016, with Pakistan shipments accounting for 80% of it, according to data compiled by the World Bank, UN, and the World Trade Organization.

 Earlier, Faiz Muhammad, President of Peshawar’s Sarhad Chamber of Commerce and Industry, had told Fata Voice that bilateral trade between Pakistan and Afghanistan had remained under a billion dollars during the current fiscal year.